nextstrain/cli/doc/installation.md

 The default runner is Docker, using the [nextstrain/base][] container image.
 Containers provide a tremendous amount of benefit for scientific workflows by isolating dependencies and increasing reproducibility.
-However, they're not always appropriate, so a Conda runner and "native" runner are also supported.
+However, they're not always appropriate, so a Conda runner and "ambient" runner are also supported.
 The installation and setup of supported runners is described below.

 [nextstrain/base]: https://github.com/nextstrain/docker-base